top of page

 Nationwide the two Big Water companies, have captured almost 190,000 customers in the last few years.
 What benefits have these customers realized?
 Is the water coming out of their faucets more pure?
 Do their toilets flush any better?
 In the large majority of cases the answer is a resounding NO!.

 The most dominate impact on customers is significantly higher bills.
-Big Water acquired those customers to increase their profits [link to profitability charts].
+Big Water acquired those customers to increase their profits (LINK).
 So now those customers have to pay up.

 The following table illustrates the point for acquisitions made in Pennsylvania.
 We used tariff rate data from before the acquisition and rate case records to calculate the rate increases customers are actually seeing.
 They are based on a customer using 4,000 gallons/month.
 The water companies typically claim their "average" customer ranges between 3,000 - 4,000 gallons/month.